valenciaHQ/tasklist-fullstack-challenge-be/readme.md

 # Tasklist backend

+* Run `npm install` and `npm run dev`
-Running on port localhost 3001
+* Running on port 3001
+* Find below postman collection and database backup to restore database in case it's needed

 ## To create Database
 ```